kevlar-kt/kevlar/docs/index.md

 ## Security Environment
 The security environment is the status of the device.
-This counts system-wide security (system modifications, rooting, custom binaries, custom roms, emulator, test-keys), user-wide security (pirate stores and pirate apps), and app-wide security (tampering, recompiling, changing signature)
+This counts system-wide security (system modifications, rooting, custom binaries, custom roms, emulator), user-wide security (pirate stores and pirate apps), and app-wide security (tampering, recompiling, changed signature & metadata)

 !!! info "Flexible Security Environment"
 	Kevlar does not automatically detect a "standard" unsafe environment and give a 0/1 answer.